roboflow/inference/inference/enterprise/deployments/README.md

 * `required_votes`: number of models that must agree on the detection - integer or selector pointing at `InferenceParameter` (required)
-* `class_aware`: flag deciding if class names are taken into account when finding overlapping bounding boxes from multiple models and merging them.
+* `class_aware`: flag deciding if class names are taken into account when finding overlapping bounding boxes from multiple models and object presence check.
 Can be `bool` or selector to `InferenceParameter`.
 Default: `True`
 * `iou_threshold`: optional float value in range [0, 1] with IoU threshold that must be meet to consider two bounding boxes overlapping.
 Can be float or selector to `InferenceParameter`.
 Default: `0.3`.
 * `confidence`: optional float value in range [0, 1] minimal confidence of **aggregated** detection that must be met to